Fiver will be back in June 2017 and look forward to welcoming you to sign up for the Challenge. Registations are open from Monday 20 March 2017.

 Step 5 - Keep the profit

-The participants are in full control of the profits they have earned and should decide themselves what they would like to spend them on - for example, a school trip or day out, resources or activities for school or the classroom, or they may wish to donate their money to a charity of their choice.
+The participants are in full control of the profits they have earned and should decide themselves what they would like to spend them on - for example, donate their money to a charity or local cause of their choice, activities for school or the classroom, or a school trip or day out.

 The only rules are: you cannot use your fiver to gamble, take part in illegal activities, be fraudulent and importantly, if the teacher says NO, so do we!